stirera/d-chimer_v1/README_3.md

       -t : tolerance for redundance

-- or Solution 2: change the code (*call_blastx_and_filter* method in *d-chimer_methods.py* file).
-The corresponding “yaml” configuration file have to be changed accordingly (see *****section 3 ***** ).

-- for review need, we provide the BLAST formatted viral proteins database used in the d-chimer paper it is available here : https://drive.google.com/file/d/1Pmv4Rt6bFf5pgO-9k_HGHw2qEUSxsxTz/view?usp=sharing.
+-  We provide the BLAST formatted viral proteins database used in the d-chimer paper it is available here : https://drive.google.com/file/d/1Pmv4Rt6bFf5pgO-9k_HGHw2qEUSxsxTz/view?usp=sharing.

 Once the zip file downloaded and decompressed, users must specify its path in the *d-chimer_config.yaml* file.

-##### /!\ Biopython based blast+ is used for ease of installation.
-In fact, if Biopython is installed along all databases, d-chimer can be used after configuring the "yaml" file.
-The biopython blast calls may fail with blast v5 databases but work find with V4 ones.
-When using biopython embedded BLAST+ programs, please use the option "-L False".
-If using v5 databases, then one have to install local BLAST+ programs, configure accordingly the yaml file and use the "-L True" option when running d-chimer.

-##### /!\ BLAST V5 database :

-users must provide the path to the local installation of BLAST in the configuration file d-chimer_config.yaml (see exemple below).

 ## 3. How to configure d-chimer (d-chimer_config.yaml) ?